Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 If tuning fails, the M569.6 command will report an error.
 In this case, check the troubleshooting section below.

-### Caveats for Magnetic Encoders
+### Calibrating Magnetic Encoders

 Magnetic encoders have a number of caveats that must be noted.
 Please read the following sections if you are using a magnetic encoder such as the Duet closed loop magnetic sensor, based on the AS5047D.

 **Motivation**

 The magnetic sensor requires a magnet to be positioned on the back of the motor shaft.
-It is incredibly difficult to align the centre of the magnet with the centre of rotation, so instead of requiring sub-mm precision assembly, the calibration procedure measures how offset the magnet is, and then corrects for this in software.
+It is incredibly difficult to align the centre of the magnet precisely with the centre of rotation, so the calibration procedure measures how offset the magnet is and attempts to corrects for this in software.
 Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage such that it only has to be run once.
 Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this tuning move.

 **Running the calibration procedure**

 To measure the offset, a little more than one full rotation of the motor is performed in each direction.
-Unlike other tuning moves, you would be fine to disconnect the motor from the axis - the magnet offset isn't affected by load on the motor, unlike some other tuning parameters.
+Unlike other tuning moves, you would be fine to disconnect the motor from the axis - indeed, this is recommended.
+The magnet offset isn't affected by load on the motor, unlike some other tuning parameters.

 Once you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following command: